psbleep/pod-store/README.md

 Any of the tagging commands can be used to remove tags (rather than apply them) using the `untag` option:

     pod tag --untag --episodes -t <tag-name>

+The details of a podcast can be edited:

+    pod edit <podcast-name> -f <feed url>

+Feed URL and whether to reverse the episode order (or not) are configurable using this command.

 ## Configuration